Unvvanted/CyberSeruityProjects.github.io/index.md

 I used a windows 10 VM where I was going to get malware and I used REMnux for anaylsis

+i created a snappshot of Windows to redhort if somthing went wrong

 ### Small image